i-MSCP/plugins/incubator/InstantSSH/README.md

 ### Requirements

-* Debian >= Wheezy | Ubuntu >= Precise
 * i-MSCP >= 1.1.14 (plugin API >= 0.2.11)
 * openSSH server with public key authentication support enabled

 #### Debian / Ubuntu packages to install before installing this plugin

+* initscripts
 * libfile-homedir-perl
 * libpam-chroot
-* libunix-mknod-perl
 * makejail

 You can install these packages by executing the following commands:

 	# aptitude update
-	# aptitude install libfile-homedir-perl libpam-chroot libunix-mknod-perl makejail
+	# aptitude install initscripts libfile-homedir-perl libpam-chroot makejail

-**Note:** If a package is not installed on your system, the plugin will refuse to install.
+**Note:** If a package is not installed on your system, the plugin will raise an error.

 ### Installation